gswitalski/pychaswiatowa/docs/results/main-project-docs/009 API plan.md

 #### `GET /public/recipes/feed`

--   **Description**: Retrieve a "load more" friendly list of public recipes using cursor-based pagination (recommended for the `/explore` UI).
-Supports basic text search (MVP).
+-   **Description**: Retrieve a "load more" friendly list of recipes for public routes using cursor-based pagination (recommended for the `/explore` UI).
+For anonymous users, the list contains only public recipes.
+For authenticated users, the list may also include their own recipes with non-public visibility.
+-   **Notes**:
+    - Public access is allowed without authentication, but the client MAY include an `Authorization: Bearer <JWT>` header.
+    - If the request is authenticated, the API returns the helper field `is_owner` and MAY include the user's own recipes with `visibility != 'PUBLIC'` (only when `is_owner = true`).
 -   **Query Parameters**:
     -   `cursor` (optional, string): Opaque cursor returned by the previous response (`pageInfo.nextCursor`).
     -   `limit` (optional, integer, default: 12): The number of items to return per batch.
 (UI uses 12 as the default batch size.)